HScott Motorsports

 HScott Motorsports was an American professional stock car racing team that last competed in the NASCAR Sprint Cup Series, the Xfinity Series, the K&N Pro Series East and the ARCA Racing Series.
 The organization was owned by North Carolina businessman Harry Scott Jr., a former owner of the defunct Nationwide and Camping World Truck Series team Turner Scott Motorsports (TSM).
 Scott was the owner of team sponsor AccuDoc Solutions.

 The Sprint Cup Series team was founded in 1990 as Phoenix Racing by Florida businessman James Finch, and named for his business Phoenix Construction.
 The organization as currently constituted was formed when Harry Scott purchased Finch's Cup Series team in late 2013, and then took over the Xfinity and K&N Pro Series operations of TSM following the 2014 season.
 In the Sprint Cup Series, the team last fielded the No. 15 5-Hour Energy/Aaron's/Visine/PEAK Chevrolet SS full-time for Clint Bowyer and the No. 46 Pilot Flying J SS full-time for Michael Annett.
 Scott also fielded several teams in the K&N Pro Series East in a partnership with driver Justin Marks, winning the 2015 and 2016 Championships.
 The Xfinity Series program has since been moved to Chip Ganassi Racing.

 The team sold their charter in December 2016 and eventually shut down the Cup and K&N teams for 2017.
-Months later, on August 2, 2017, Harry Scott Jr. died.
+Months later, on August 2 of 2017, Harry Scott Jr. died.